aussie-battler/Alias-Anomaly-Creatures/README.md

   @ExileServer\addons\a3_exile_occupation\scripts\deleteMapMarkers.sqf

 + Anomalies wont depawn when the map marker deletes (except for Farty).
-  I extended the player detection randge for Farty so you can't run in & delete the map marker (removing the Farty Slug).
+  I extended the player detection range for Farty so you can't run in & delete the map marker (removing the Farty Slug).

 ![Spectre](https://cdn.discordapp.com/attachments/331697969231298562/453286560821936130/20180605040854_1.jpg)